haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 The latter option is added to ensure more compact solutions since the distances defined by the cross-links are rather loose (this is defined by the chemistry and flexibility of the molecules used for the cross-link reaction).

-2. `Using the derived interface residues to defined ambiguous interaction restraints`.
+2. `Using the derived interface residues to define ambiguous interaction restraints`.
 Those residues will be input as active residues in HADDOCK.
 These do not define any specific pairwise distance, but rather a network of ambiguous distances that will pull the interface together without pre-defining their orientation.